How to cast the Meta Oculus Quest 2 and Pro to a TV, PC, iOS, or Android

 How to cast the Quest 2 and Pro to Apple TV and Chromecast via the Oculus App

 Once you’ve got your Quest casting to the iPhone or iPad via the app, slide your finger down the very far right of the screen to bring down the control tray.
 Here, choose ‘Screen Mirroring’, or if you have a number of widgets on this part of the screen, it’ll be the two boxes overlapping each other.
 Press and hold to bring up the contextual menu to choose the right device.

 Now, because you’ll be spitting out a highly compressed version of your Quest and then beaming that across in yet another compressed stream, the quality might look chunky on lower-end networks.
-In this case, the USB-C or Lightning to HDMI adaptor might be your best shot.
+The USB-C or Lightning to HDMI adaptor might be your best shot in this case.

 On Android, you’ll need the Google Home app to get this functionality working with your Chromecast.
-From here, just touch and hold the ’tile’ that you want the screen on.
-From here, you can hit ‘Cast’ and then ‘Cast Screen’.
+From here, touch and hold the ’tile’ that you want the screen on.
+From here, you can hit ‘Cast’ and then ‘Cast Screen.’

-Again, due to compression, it’s not going to look its best, but at least with Android phones, there’s no need for weird adapters and you can just use any USB-C dongle adapter.
+Again, due to compression, it won’t look its best, but at least with Android phones, there’s no need for weird adapters, and you can use any USB-C dongle adapter.